saitamar10/Tutku-Matbaa-Reklm/README.md

 ![Digital Business Landing Page](preview.png)

 ## Overview
-Welcome to a Digital Business Website project!
-In this project, I created a sophisticated and responsive business website using React and Next.js.
-My focus was on employing best practices in React, creating an engaging UI with pure CSS, and implementing advanced features to elevate my development skills.
+Welcome to NEXAVISTA MARKETING, a sophisticated and responsive business website crafted using React and Next.js.
+In this project, my primary focus was on implementing best practices in React, designing an engaging UI with pure CSS, and incorporating advanced features to enhance my development skills.

 ## Features